 Robert Ford at ISPK

 Robert Ford, Senior Fellow at the Middle East Institute Washington, D.C. and former U.S. ambassador to Syria, visited ISPK on Monday, 14 Nov 2016.
 During the visit, Robert Ford met with the team to discuss Middle East security, Obama's political legacy, and future American Middle East policy under President-elect Trump.
 The discussion benefited from his intimate knowledge of the inner workings of U.S. diplomacy.

 Later that day, Robert Ford lectured on the “Transatlantic Cooperation in Iraq, Syria, ISIS”.
 The visit was made possible by the German-American Institutes and Kennedy Infozentrum Kiel.

 Peacelab 2016: Expert Workshop 13.
 October 2016

 As part of a thematically aligned series of events within the PeaceLab2016 framework the Global Governance Institute (GGI) at Vesalius College Brussels and the Institute for Security Policy at Kiel University (ISPK) will host the Expert Workshop on „Stabilisation in (Post-) Conflict Zones Perspectives of International Organisations & Implications for Germany”, Sheraton Hotel Brussels (Place Rogier, 3, Brussels, 1210), October 13, 2016 from 09:00 to 17:00

 To the article

-ISPK will host together with Chatham House this year's "Europe's Strategic Choices" Conference in Berlin from November 5th to November 7th.
+ISPK hosted together with Chatham House this year's "Europe's Strategic Choices" Conference in Berlin from November 5th to November 7th.